-If your child has special education needs, then it is important that you can provide the same level of support that is available through school.
+If your child has learning support needs, then it is important that you can provide the same level of support that is available through school.
 The Ministry cannot approve your application to home educate without first being satisfied that these supports are in place.

 Support for home educators

-Children and young people who are home educated and have identified special education needs can access support from the Ministry’s specialist services.
+Children and young people who are home educated and have identified learning support needs can access support from the Ministry’s specialist services.
 Any request for services will be treated in the same way as they would be in a school context.

 The focus of the Ministry’s services and support is increasing the capability of the adults around the child.

-Information about these services is available in the special education needs section.
+Information about these services is available in the learning support section.
 Parents can apply for the Ongoing Resourcing Scheme (ORS) on the same basis as a school for children with the highest needs.

 Support only available at school

-Some special education supports are not available to home educators.
+Some learning supports are not available to home educators.
 This is because they are services which are designed to support teachers in a school setting.
 They include: